MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu/honolulu-known-issues.md

 ### PowerShell

-* Pasting with a single right click as in the desktop PowerShell console does not work.
+* Pasting with a single right-click as in the desktop PowerShell console does not work.
 Instead you will get the browser’s context menu, where you can select paste.
 Ctrl-V works as well.

 * Ctrl-C to copy does not work, it will always send the Ctrl-C break command to the console.
 Copy from the right-click context menu works.